Too much tragedy

 On the way to protecting heart health

 Our OatWell® nutritional product harnesses the scientifically proven health benefits of oat beta-glucan to reduce cholesterol levels, thus helping to reduce the risk of heart disease.
-Meanwhile our life’s™OMEGA supplement is a vegetarian source of eicosapentaenoic acid (EPA)/docosahexaenoic acid (DHA) omega-3 from algae that provides important heart health benefits throughout life.
+In addition, our life’s™OMEGA supplement is a vegetarian source of eicosapentaenoic acid (EPA)/docosahexaenoic acid (DHA) omega-3 from algae that provides important heart health benefits throughout life.

 Tackling air pollution